Inncee81/soter-core/README.md

 );
 ```

-Your interaction with a checker instance should be through the following methods:
+The following methods are available on a checker instance:

 `->check_site( array $ignored = array() )` - Checks the current version of all installed packages (plugins, themes and core) and returns an instance of `Soter_Core\Vulnerabilities`.
 An optional array of package slugs that should not be checked can be provided.